Your recovery journey starts here

 When it comes to finding a quality addiction treatment and detox program, the Addiction Recovery Institute of America can provide the help you or your loved one needs.
 Our team provides multiple levels of care and makes a point of constructing an individualized path from addiction to recovery.
 This treatment most often starts in medically supervised detox with helpful medications provided for safety and comfort.

-Addiction to benzos can happen to anyone.
-They can be prescribed to help treat anxiety disorders, insomnia, or even seizures.
-But when people use benzos longer than needed, they can develop a physical dependence or become addicted in a very short amount of time.
-Continued use of benzos, such as Valium, Klonopin, or Xanax, can lead to serious health complications.
+Benzos are also used to treat epilepsy.
+When used properly, benzos can be an effective treatment.
+However, long-term use can develop addiction, and can lead to serious health problems.
 Addiction starts to affect every aspect of someone’s life, from their work to their personal experiences.
 Quitting is the first step, but withdrawal has its own set of challenges.

 Withdrawing from benzos is a physically and emotionally trying process.
 The symptoms are not comfortable and can even be painful.
 If someone stops using benzos “cold turkey” without any medical intervention, the most severe symptoms can even become life-threatening.
 When someone is withdrawing from benzos, they may experience symptoms including: